disorderedmaterials/dissolve/docs/Developers/Contributing.md

 ## Basics

 Dissolve is version controlled through Git, and is available from [https://www.github.com/trisyoungs/dissolve]().
-Dissolve adopts the Gitflow workflow for development, with `developt` being the main branch of the repository. `master` is reserved for released versions of the code, and associated hotfixes.
+Dissolve adopts the Gitflow workflow for development, with `develop` being the main branch of the repository. `master` is reserved for released versions of the code, and associated hotfixes.
 All significant additions or fixes to the code should be made through a separate `feature` branch, rather than committing directly to `develop`.
 Minor changes (e.g. typographical errors) may be made directly to `develop`.

 For a more in-depth explanation of gitflow please refer to the excellent guide at [Atlassian.com](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) or the original [presentation of the workflow](https://nvie.com/posts/a-successful-git-branching-model/) by Vincent Driessen.

+## Flagging Issues

+If coding is not your intent or desire and the mere thought of it makes you feel ill, there are still valuable ways that you can contribute.
+Current issues with Dissolve are [listed at the main repository](https://github.com/trisyoungs/dissolve/issues) and contain feature requests, bug reports, suggestions, and discussions regarding all aspects of the code.
+If you think you have found a bug, or have a suggestion for improving the code, submit it as a new issue.

 ## External Contributors